esharkeyAxway/axway-open-docs/content/en/docs/apim_relnotes/20210830_apip_relnotes.md

 There are no deprecated features in this update.

+## End of support notices

+There are no end of support notices in this update.

 ## Removed features

 <!-- To stay current and align our offerings with customer demand and best practices, Axway might discontinue support for some capabilities.
 As part of this review, the following features have been removed: -->